 About Singapore Pools

 The government established Singapore Pools on 23 May 1968 to provide safe and trusted betting to counter illegal gambling.
-As a not-for-profit organisation, all of Singapore Pools’ surplus is channelled to Tote Board to fund a wide range of causes in social service, community development, sports, the arts, education and health sectors.
+As a not-for-profit organisation, all of Singapore Pools’ surplus are channelled to Tote Board to fund a wide range of causes in social service, community development, sports, the arts, education and health sectors.
 Currently, Singapore Pools contributes about $2 billion annually to the Government in the form of taxes and duties, and for the funding of good causes.

 To ensure our responsible gaming practices are benchmarked to international standards, we adopt the World Lottery Association’s Responsible Gaming Framework and received the highest level of certification (Level 4) in 2012 and gained re-certification in 2015.